wwlpublish/learn-m365-pr-auto-sync-back-test/PULL_REQUEST_TEMPLATE.md

        https://review.docs.microsoft.com/help/contribute/contribute-how-to-write-pull-request-quality-criteria?branch=master
 - [ ] Verify your PR has a useful title that reflects what it is for.

 When your changes are ready to merge, please comment with `#sign-off`.
-An acrolinx score of 85+ is required for this repo.

 ## Need help?
 - See the [Learn Contributor Guide](https://review.docs.microsoft.com/en-us/learn-docs/docs/?branch=master) for end-to-end help with writing and publishing on Learn.